 |Word Developer Reference|

 If you are unsure of which Microsoft Visual Basic method or property to use, you can turn on the macro recorder and manually perform the action.
 The macro recorder translates your actions into Visual Basic code.
 After you record your actions, you can modify the code to do exactly what you want.
 For example, if you do not know what property or method to use to indent a paragraph, do the following:

 Recorded macros use the Selection object.
-The following code example indents the selected paragraphs by one-half inch.
+For example, the following instruction indents the selected paragraphs by one half inch.